 “Our goal is to prioritize small, local, minority- and women-owned retailers for the ground floors of our office buildings and in unique retail pavilions throughout the HQ2 site,” said Joe Chapman, director of Amazon Global Real Estate and Facilities.
 “We want to help create an 18-hour district that people want to drive to, not just drive through, and the businesses we attract to this neighborhood will be a big piece of that.
 We can’t wait for the entire community to get to enjoy these new additions.”

-The first two retailers to sign leases at Metropolitan Park, which is the first phase of Amazon’s development, are District Dogs, founded by a community-grounded entrepreneur, and RĀKO Coffee, owned by two sisters who have also focused locally.
+The retailers to sign a lease at Metropolitan Park, which is the first phase of Amazon’s development, is District Dogs, founded by a community-grounded entrepreneur.

 Jacob Hensley is the owner and founder of District Dogs, a full-service pet care company that offers overnight boarding, dog daycare, grooming, training, and in-home pet-training services.
 Hensley started District Dogs in 2014, as a dog walking business.
 By 2016 he was able to open his first daycare.
 He now has more than 70 staff members working across multiple locations in and around Washington, D.C.